Fireworks Guide: Lancework & Set Pieces

 One of the casualties of the transition from British Standards to the EU’s CE safety classification is set pieces.
 These weird and wonderful fireworks were mostly ground effects and included elaborate wheel effects, star-shaped fountains, flying pigeons and flying pigs (basically a rocket mounted on a long rope that flew back and forth between two posts).

-There aren’t any suitable CE compliant alternatives available to UK consumers that we know of, but if you know any different please let us know and we will update this section accordingly.
+There aren’t any suitable CE compliant alternatives available to UK consumers that we know of, but if you know any different please let me know and I will update this section accordingly.

 Further information and next steps